Starting in place of running back Rhamondre Stevenson (ankle), Elliott accounted for 140 yards, including 72 on seven receptions, and a touchdown.

 Elsewhere, another team coming off a surprising home loss is hoping it will have its quarterback.
 The Jacksonville Jaguars, who fell to the Cincinnati Bengals on Monday night, saw Trevor Lawrence leave the game with a right high ankle sprain.
 The Jaguars will wait until game time Sunday to see if he can play.

 The injury news appears mostly good for an interesting interconference matchup between the Los Angeles Rams and Baltimore Ravens.
 Sensational Rams rookie receiver Puka Nacua says he'll play despite a shoulder injury that knocked him out of last week's game for a stretch, and Ravens quarterback Lamar Jackson seems completely recovered from an illness that kept him out of Thursday's practice.

-Here are some more injury updates from our NFL Nation reporters entering Week 14.
+Here are more injury updates from our NFL Nation reporters as we head toward the Sunday matchups:

 -- Jamison Hensley

 Injury: Left knee

 Despite coming off a bye week, Crosby did not practice Wednesday or Thursday and his injured left knee was still swollen this week.
 Still, the injury did not keep him from playing two weeks ago, when he was limited to a season-low 82% of the Raiders' defensive snaps.
 If Crosby can't go against the Minnesota Vikings and mobile QB Joshua Dobbs (keep in mind, fellow edge rusher Malcolm Koonce is nursing a sore ankle), Las Vegas will need first-round draft pick Tyree Wilson to show up.
 Plus, the Raiders elevated DE Janarius Robinson to the active roster from the practice squad.